End-to-end quantum estimation of pseudospectra for non-Hermitian quantum many-body systems

 The paper details an end-to-end pipeline for pseudospectrum estimation supported by two core technological advances:

 - QSIGS (quantum singular-value Gaussian-filtered search): This algorithm acts as a high-precision "filter."
-By combining quantum singular value transformation (QSVT) - often called the Swiss army knife of quantum algorithms - with classical post-processing, the team achieved Heisenberg-limited scaling.
+By combining quantum singular value transformation (QSVT) - the Swiss army knife of quantum algorithms - with classical post-processing, the team achieves Heisenberg-limited scaling.
 This means the algorithm is as resource-efficient as physically possible for singular-value estimation.

 - Algorithmic Lindbladian protocols: Preparing the right starting state is half the battle.
 The team developed a dissipative state preparation technique to find approximate ground right singular vectors.
 They demonstrated its effectiveness for the Hatano-Nelson model, a classic benchmark for non-Hermitian systems.